Frequently Asked Questions (FAQ)

 As part of Commissioner’s Regulations Part 117, the district would only be required to screen incoming kindergarten students if they fall under the definition of a “new entrant”.
 However, the district can continue this practice, should they wish to choose to do so.

-What are the appropriate certifications for UPK teachers?
+What are the appropriate certifications for school district UPK teachers?

-Commissioner’s Regulations 151-1.3(e) outlines the qualifications for teachers providing instruction in UPK classrooms or in eligible agencies.
-Teachers must hold a teaching license or certificate valid for service in the early childhood grades pursuant to Part 80 of this Title.
+Commissioner’s Regulations 151-1.3(e) states that teachers in school district operated UPK classrooms must hold a teaching license or certificate valid for service in the early childhood grades pursuant to Part 80 of this Title.

-Do UPK teachers providing instruction in eligible agencies need to be certified?
+Do UPK teachers providing instruction in eligible agencies (CBO) need to be certified?

 Do teachers in eligible agencies need to be included in the district’s staff development days?

-If district-planned staff development is relevant to UPK, it makes good program sense to include UPK teachers/staff from the eligible agencies.
-Conversely, most agencies have professional development for their own staff.
+If district-planned staff development is relevant to UPK, it makes sense programmatically to include UPK teachers/staff from the eligible agencies.
+Conversely, most agencies have professional learning for their own staff.
 Including district staff in these opportunities could also be beneficial.

-How can staff in eligible agencies attend the district’s professional development without closing the program for the day?
+How can staff in eligible agencies attend the district’s professional learning without closing the program for the day?

 Are there any other reports that districts who operate a UPK program need to submit to OEL?

 Each year, districts are required by Education Law 3602-e to submit a final program report to the Office of Early Learning.
-In a typical year, these are due to OEL no later than July 31st.
-Final program reports are filled out in the NYSED Business Portal (MVPS).
+These are due to OEL no later than July 31st.
+Final program reports are completed in the NYSED Business Portal's Monitoring and Vendor Performance System (MVPS).
 Program contacts will receive an e-mail notification when the final program report template becomes available in MVPS.